codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

         ListView lvItems = (ListView) findViewById(R.id.lvItems);
         lvItems.setOnScrollListener(new EndlessScrollListener() {
 	    @Override
-	    public void loadMore(int page, int totalItemsCount) {
+	    public void onLoadMore(int page, int totalItemsCount) {
-                // whatever code is needed to append new items to your AdapterView
+                // Whatever code is needed to append new items to your AdapterView
                 // probably sending out a network request and appending items to your adapter.
                 // Use the page or the totalItemsCount to retrieve correct data. customLoadMoreFromActivity(page);